sailuh/kaiaulu/tests/testthat/gitlog-proposal.md

 ## Gitlog to entity bipartite
 **Path Tests**
-* `”testthat function succeeds given correct arguments”`
-* `”testthat function correctly errors given incorrect object project_git_entity”`
+* `”testthat if the given object project_git_entity is invalid, the function will gracefully error with message regarding it”`
-* `”testthat function correctly errors given invalid mode”`
+* `”testthat function throws an error given invalid mode and explains the argument mode”`

 **Behavioral Tests**
 * `"testthat the entity bipartite transform outputs a nodes data table"`